Omeruo’s Leganes held to goalless draw by Ramon Azeez’s Granada | Goal.com

 Se marchan @Antoniocortes72 y @AzeezRamon12 #EternaLucha pic.twitter.com/91yGyVSR3B

-Another Nigerian and defence partner of Omeruo in Chidozie Awaziem was an unused substitute in this game having played the opening three games since the restart.
-The 23-year old made a costly error that led to the first goal in a 2-1 home defeat to Valladolid.
+Another Nigerian and defensive partner of Omeruo in Chidozie Awaziem was an unused substitute in this game, having played the opening three games since the restart.
+The 23-year-old made a costly error that led to the first goal in a 2-1 home defeat to Valladolid.

-Awaziem has made a total of 21 La Liga apperances for Leganes since joining on loan from FC Porto.
-The Enugu-born defender was previously on the books of Nantes and Rizepor also on loan.
+Awaziem has made a total of 21 La Liga appearances for Leganes since joining on loan from FC Porto.
+The Enugu-born defender was previously on the books of Nantes and Rizepor, also on loan.